gnachman/iterm2-website/source/_includes/documentation-shell-integration.md

 iTerm2 will present command completion suggestions automatically when *View&gt;Auto Command Completion* is selected.

 #### Recent Directories
 With shell integration, iTerm2 will remember which directories you have used recently.
 The list of preferred directories is stored separately for each username+hostname combination.
-It is sorted by "frencency" (frequency and recency of use).
+It is sorted by "frecency" (frequency and recency of use).
 There are two places it is exposed in the UI:

 ##### Recent Directories popup
 You can view and search your recently and frequently used directories in *Session&gt;Open Recent Directories...* (Cmd-Opt-/).